univ-of-utah-marriott-library-apple/blade_runner/README.md

 # Configuration

-Blade Runner is configured through plists and XML files.
-These configuration files are used for JAMF, Slack, and Blade-Runner.
-The configuration files are located in `private` and all must be configured before running Blade-runner.
+*Blade Runner* is configured through plists and XML files.
+These configuration files are used for JAMF Pro access, Slack notifications, and *Blade Runner*.
+The configuration files are located in `private` and all must be configured before running *Blade Runner*.

 * [JAMF Configuration](#jamf-configuration)
 * [Offboard Configuration](#offboard-configuration)